 Kai M. Hung

-I am a first-year PhD student at the MIT Institute of Data, Systems, and Society (IDSS), advised by Prof. Munther Dahleh.
-My research interests lie broadly at the intersection of statistics, computer science, and economics.
+I am a PhD student at the MIT Institute of Data, Systems, and Society (IDSS), advised by Prof. Munther Dahleh.
+I also work closely with Prof. Bailey Flanigan.
+My research interests lie at the intersection of statistics, computer science, and economics.
 I am supported by the NSF GRFP, and an affiliate of LIDS.

 Previously, I completed my B.A. in Computer Science at Rice University.
 As an undergrad, I worked on machine learning, optimal transport, and behavioral modeling.
 In particular, I worked with Dr. César Uribe and Dr. Lydia Beaudrot on optimal transport methods for ecological modeling in Sub-Saharan Africa.
 I was also hosted by Dr. Esteban Tabak at NYU Courant and Dr. Alison Gopnik at Berkeley AI Research.